mirzawd/mpi_tutorials/README.md

 1- Go to the root directory of the source code.
 2- Enter the command  :::: cd build
-3- Enter the command  ::::  cmake .
+3- Enter the command  ::::  cmake ..
-4- Enter the command  ::::  cmake
+4- Enter the command  ::::  make -DMPI_BASE_DIR=/path/to/mpi/installation/path/
-5- Run the executable :::: mpirun -np x mpi_tutorial
+5- Run the executable :::: mpirun -np x ../bin/src

 ENJOY and please do provide your feedback if you have any questions, like to have an improvement in the source code or want to report a bug.